adrianmoya/es-docs.behat.org/en/cookbook/bdd_in_symfony2_with_behat_mink_and_zombiejs.rst

 So this a lot for one commit.
 Let's see, what we got in a commit's perspective.

-* Behat, the BehatBundle and it's configuration and vendors
+* Behat, the BehatBundle and its configuration and vendors

   ``git add app/AppKernel.php deps app/autoload.php vendor/behat/ vendor/bundles/Behat/ && git commit``